Xheisiana/Nestify-MS/README.md

 Reports and Analytics:
 Generate detailed reports on attendance, staff performance, and financials, helping the administration make informed decisions.

+Event Management:
+Schedule and notify parents of upcoming events such as parent-teacher meetings, school holidays, and class activities.

 Features
 User Roles: